jmontineri/BeatSaberSongLoader/README.md

-# BeatSaberSongLoader
+# BeatSaberSongLoader - Playlist fork
-A plugin for adding custom songs into Beat Saber.
+A fork of xyonico's plugin for adding custom songs into Beat Saber.
+This version allows for user-defined playlists using BeatDrop's format (to be released).

 *This mod works on both the Steam and Oculus Store versions.*

 ## Installation Instructions
- 1. Download the latest release from here: https://github.com/xyonico/BeatSaberSongLoader/releases
+ 1. Download the latest release from here: https://github.com/jmontineri/BeatSaberSongLoader/releases
  2. Extract the .zip file into the `Oculus Apps\Software\hyperbolic-magnetism-beat-saber` for Oculus Home OR `steamapps\common\Beat Saber` for Steam.
 (The one with Beat Saber.exe)

     The Beat Saber folder should look something like this: